 Hotel Cons: The walls were so thin that I struggled to sleep on the first night from all the noise.
-Some lights didn’t work in the room.
-There were stains on the bedcovers.
-The shower head annoyingly sprayed in a less than desirable position as it couldn’t be adjusted.
-The aircon extractor was cleverly placed on the balcony and blew out hot air.
-The balcony was also extremely loud if you had neighbours on theirs too- it wasn’t quite the private experience we were after.
+Plus there were lots of other little annoyances you wouldn’t expect for the price, like stained bedcovers, a crap shower, a very basic breakfast, and an air-con extractor on the balcony that blew out hot air.
+The balcony was also very loud if you had neighbours on theirs too.
 Basically, it was just a loud, box room that made you feel agitated.
-In addition, the breakfast was poor and the coffee was undrinkable.

-The hotel doesn’t have the best bit of beach in front of it too, so you’ll probably be heading further down to the Bubu Beach end.
-It tried to compensate for this by adding a pool, which didn’t end up being a perk either- it was small, busy and had minimal sunloungers for the number of guests.
+The hotel doesn’t have the best bit of beach in front of it too, so you’ll be heading further down to the Bubu Beach end for a swim.
+It tried to compensate for this by adding a pool, which didn’t end up being a perk either- it was small, busy and had minimal sun-loungers for the number of guests.

 There is a jetty right next to Mimpi, but when we arrived from the mainland by boat, we were dumped on the other side of the island.
-Although unprepared for the change in destination, understandably at this time of year the water can be a little choppier for the bigger boats.
+Although unprepared for the change in destination, we understood at this time of year the water can be a little choppier for the bigger boats.
 However, it wouldn’t have hurt for the hotel to warn guests of this.
-We ended up hauling our luggage 20 minutes through the jungle to get there.
-(We weren’t aware the the smaller boats could still get round.)
+We ended up hauling our luggage through the jungle to get there.

 The staff were polite, but not particularly well trained, welcoming or understanding and it lacked the personal touch of a family run place.

 Although it rates an 8.1 on Booking.com, of the 43 English commenters on Tripadvisor, more than half rated it from Average to Terrible- with terrible outweighing poor and average combined.

-Considering you can have a gorgeous snorkeling beach just in front of you at Abdul’s Chalets, and pay on average half that of Mimpi, this place is not worth your time.
+Considering you can have a gorgeous snorkelling beach just in front of you at Abdul’s Chalets, and pay on average half that of Mimpi, this place is not worth your time.